Skip to content

 Name Type Description Default

-A conditional independence test function that takes in the names of two variables and a list of variable names as the conditioning set, and returns True if the two variables are independent given the conditioning set, and False otherwise.
-The function's signature should be: ci_test(var_name1: str, var_name2: str, cond_set: List[str], data: pd.DataFrame) -> bool
+A conditional independence test function that takes in the indices of two variables and a list of variable indices as the conditioning set, and returns True if the two variables are independent given the conditioning set, and False otherwise.

 required

 A function to find the Markov boundary matrix.
-This function should take in a Pandas DataFrame of data, and return a 2D numpy array, where the (i, j)th entry is True if the jth variable is in the Markov boundary of the ith variable, and False otherwise.
-The function's signature should be: find_markov_boundary_matrix_fun(data: pd.DataFrame) -> np.ndarray
+This function should take in a numpy array of data, and return a 2D numpy array, where the (i, j)th entry is True if the jth variable is in the Markov boundary of the ith variable, and False otherwise.

 None